flipcamp/engagingstudents3/essays/Stevens2.md

 <img src="{{ site.baseurl }}/images/stevens01.png" alt="image" />

 After using context to identify *do* (and the non-tonic opening), students focus on choosing guide tones for notes “a,” “b,” “c,” and “d.”
 The notes at “b” and “d” could each be set with either *do* or *ti*; note “c” would likely be set with *do* to avoid voice leading problems from “b” to “c.”
 This process is best approached by asking the students (as a class or in small groups) to improvise possible guide-tone lines above the bass.
-Having engaged the contrapuntal implications of the bass aurally, students are quick to pick up on one of the song’s most striking features: the presence of *do* throughout the chords marked “a” – the very chords they expect most strongly to move to *ti*.
+Having engaged the contrapuntal implications of the bass aurally, students are quick to pick up on one of the song’s most striking features: the presence of *do* throughout the chords marked “a” ― the very chords they expect most strongly to move to *ti*.
 Students also better appreciate how chord “d,” harmonized as mediant instead of tonic, breaks expectation.

 First species principles are (loosely) applied in another inverted approach, which I call “[walking the (contrapuntal) line.](https://www.youtube.com/watch?v=Lq0fUa0vW_E)” Above the given bass, instructors provide the first, last, and peak notes of a species-style reduction, and students fill in the gaps.
 The resulting contrapuntal framework provides a starting point for studying melodic structure and diminutions (see Fig. 6).
 A third[ inverted approach](https://docs.google.com/document/d/1iFRQ0ztph-HwJ4vFJjNgyzJsFKkAKxjHHY_uYEo_ebs/edit?usp=sharing) engages pieces whose first chords deviate from the normal 5/3 contrapuntal structure.
 In short, asking students to improvise counterpoint above a given bass helps them listen horizontally and perceive the linear relationships found in different musical styles.

-**Figure 6.** Johnny Cash, “Walk the Line,” Verse and Refrain, Reduction and Melodic Analysis
+**Figure 6.** Johnny Cash, “Walk the Line,” verse and refrain, reduction and melodic analysis.

 <img src="{{ site.baseurl }}/images/stevens06.png" alt="image" />